matterport/Mask_RCNN/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# Mask R-CNN for Detection and Segmentation of Defects from XRay images

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.